William Price (physician): Later life and advocacy of cremation: 1883–1893

 A post-mortem was performed on Iesu's body by a local doctor, who concluded that the child had died of natural causes and had not been murdered.
 Price was therefore not charged with infanticide, but was instead tried in a Cardiff courtroom for performing cremation rather than burial, which the police believed to be illegal.
 Price argued that while the law did not state that cremation was legal, it also did not state that it was illegal either.
 The judge, Mr. Justice Stephen, agreed.
 Price was freed, and returned to Llantrisant to find a crowd of supporters cheering for his victory.
 On 14 March, he was finally able to give his son a cremation involving his own personal Druidic prayers.
-The case set a precedent which, together with the activities of the recently founded Cremation Society of Great Britain, led to the Cremation Act 1902.
-In 1885 the first official cremation of the remains of Jeanette Pickersgill (1814–1885) took place at Woking Crematorium, and ten cremations are recorded as being performed in the following year.
+The case set a precedent which, together with the activities of the recently founded Cremation Society of England, led to the Cremation Act 1902.
+In 1885 the first unchallenged cremation of the remains of Jeanette Pickersgill (1814–1885) took place at Woking Crematorium, and ten cremations are recorded as being performed in the following year.
 A crematorium opened in Manchester in 1892, followed by one in Glasgow in 1895, Liverpool in 1896 and Birmingham Crematorium in 1903.

 The media interest in the court case had made Price famous, and he soon began to capitalise on this fame, selling three hundred medals, each depicting the cosmic egg and the snake that laid it, commemorating his victory, which sold at threepence each.
 He began to be invited to give lectures and attend public functions, but these did not prove to be particular successes, with much of his audiences not understanding either his philosophies, or his attire, which was made out of red cloth and embroidered with green letters.